p4yl0ad/cryptohack/README.md

 # cryptohack
-Collection of ctf scripts from https://www.cryptohack.org
+Collection of my solutions for challenges from https://www.cryptohack.org